 Risk Recommendation Management action Responsible party Due date Guidelines have not been adopted: There was no formal communication strategy in place for sharing information with stakeholder constituencies, or with the PR; The CCM does not have an annual work plan.
 Standards represent important criteria considered vital for effective CCM performance based on accumulated Global Fund experience. constitute good practice.
 The CCM may want to: Publish and follow a communication strategy for sharing information with stakeholder constituencies and the general public.
 Ensure equal gender representation.
 Publish and follow an annual work plan, which provides a schedule of CCM meetings, key oversight activities, and important events. under the construction.
 It will provide comprehensive information about CCM activities including annual work plan, which provides a schedule of CCM meetings, key oversight activities, and important events.
-Secretariat comment: The LFA and the Secretariat will closely monitor the fulfillment of this recommendation. party SR selection (Desirable) The lack of a documented SR selection proc ess may result in an SR selection that is not fair and transpare nt.
-41. The CCM is directly involved in SR selection.
+Secretariat comment: The LFA and the Secretariat will closely monitor the fulfillment of this recommendation.
+SR selection (Desirable) ass may result in an SR selection that ont The lack of a documented SR selection proc 41.
+The CCM is directly involved in SR selection.
 There is presently no detailed, transparent, documented, SR selection process.
 The CCM should ensure that a transparent, documented SR selection process, approved by CCM, is in place and complied with.
 The CCM should aim to provide oversight of the SR selection process, rather than being directly involved in the selection process.
-Not Applicable: All SRs except two have been selected via competitive bidding procedure by GHSPIC, and recontracted by GPIC.
-Those two SRs for two HIV new components were selected by the CCM with participation of
+Not Applicable: All SRs except two have been selected via competitive bidding procedure by GHSPIC, and re- contracted by GPIC.
+Those two SRs for two HIV new components were selected by the CCM with participation of ent.

 Risk Recommendation Management action Responsible party Due date

-PR, in accordance party
+PR, in accordance μαιτίχ

 with the SR eligibility

 criteria and

 participation status

 during proposal

 development process.

+development process.

 OIG response: The

 CCM should not be

 involved in SR

 selection processes

 but should provide

 policy and oversight

 to this process.

-to this process.

 Secretariat

-comment:
+comment: ССМ Future SR

-The LFA and the CCM Future SR
+The LFA and the CCIVI Selection

 Secretariat will Selection

 closely monitor the

 fulfillment of this

 recommendation to

 ensure that in cases

 the CCM gets

 involved in SR

 selection for the

 purposes of

 determining

 implementation

 arrangements for a

 disease program, the

 SR selection process

 is done in an open,

 transparent and

 competitive manner